htczero/SeqDistK-Pyhon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A2:&nbsp;&nbsp;K should be no more than 15 (<=15).

 &nbsp;&nbsp;&nbsp;&nbsp;Q3:&nbsp;&nbsp;What is the difference between Windows version and this?
 &nbsp;&nbsp;&nbsp;&nbsp;A3:&nbsp;&nbsp;For windows version, it use C# and has UI.
-Further more, using multi-threading, Windows version  is more faster than python version.
+Further more, using multi-threading, Windows version  is mush faster than python version.

 &nbsp;&nbsp;&nbsp;&nbsp;Q4:&nbsp;&nbsp;Can I use it in MacOS?
 &nbsp;&nbsp;&nbsp;&nbsp;A4:&nbsp;&nbsp;Of course.